C2Talon/c2t_hccs/README.md

 ## User settings and disabling resources

 Most settings can be changed via a relay script.
-To start the relay script, find the drop-down menu at the top-right corner of the menu pane and select `c2t hccs`, as seen here:
+To start the relay script, find the drop-down menu that says `-run script-` at the top-right corner of the menu pane and select `c2t hccs`, as seen here:

 ![relay script location](https://github.com/C2Talon/c2t_hccs/blob/master/relay_script_location.png "relay script location")

-Some resources can be disabled with the same relay script.
+Resources can be disabled with the same relay script.

 ## IotM